Cantera/cantera/doc/sphinx/cti/reactions.rst

     rate_coeff = [1.0e13, 0, (7.3, 'kcal/mol')] # equivalent to above

 The units of the pre-exponential factor *A* can be specified explicitly if desired.
-If not specified, they will be constructed using the *quantity*, length, and time units specified in the units directive.
+If not specified, they will be constructed using the *quantity*, *length*, and *time* units specified in the units directive.
 Since the units of *A* depend on the reaction order, the units of each reactant concentration (different for bulk species in solution, surface species, and pure condensed-phase species), and the units of the rate of progress (different for homogeneous and heterogeneous